 The salary for Claims Adjusters, Examiners, and Investigators ranges between about $39,620 and $98,660 a year.

 Claims Adjusters, Examiners, and Investigators who work in Connecticut, Massachusetts, or New Jersey, make the highest salaries.

-Below is a list of the median annual salaries for Claims Adjusters, Examiners, and Investigators in different U.S. states.
+How much do Claims Adjusters, Examiners, and Investigators make in different U.S. states?